 SUA Original Text Final Text Edit Op.
-ESUA (b) available to the Recipient on a non- confidential basis from a third-party source, as established by documentary evidence, provided that such third party is not (iv) is independently developed by the receiving party without reference to the Confidential information of the other party.
-SPAN (b) available to the Recipient on a non-confidential basis from a third- party source provided that such third party is not (b) available (iii) was already in the possession of the Recipient or its Representatives (as demonstrated by written records) on (iii) was already in the possession of the Recipient or its Representatives on a non-confidential basis from a source SPAN (b) available to the Recipient on a non-confidential basis from a third- party source provided that such
+ESUA (b) available to the Recipient on a non- confidential basis from a third-party source, as established by documentary evidence, provident that such third party is not (iv) is independently developed by the receiving party without reference to the Confidential information of the other party, which can be demonstrated by written record. (iv) is independently developed by the receiving party without reference to the Confidential information of the other party.
+SPAN (b) available to the Recipient on a non-confidential basis from a third- party source provided that such third party is not (b) available to the Recipient on a non- (iii) was already in the possession of the Recipient or its (iii) was already in the possession of the Recipient or its SPAN (b) available to the Recipient on a non-confidential